Alabama voters will see state parks amendment on primary election ballot - NewsBreak

 The amendment will be on both the Democrat and Republican primary ballots.

-In the sample ballot given by the Secretary of State’s office, it offers a further explanation of what the $85,000,000 would be used for.
+In the sample ballot given by the Secretary of State’s office, it offers further explanation on what the $85,000,000 would be used for.

 - The total amount the State may borrow will not exceed $85,000,000.00.